 10.10.2 Identifying and measuring heterogeneity

 It is essential to consider the extent to which the results of studies are consistent with each other (see MECIR Box 10.10.b).
 If confidence intervals for the results of individual studies (generally depicted graphically using horizontal lines) have poor overlap, this generally indicates the presence of statistical heterogeneity.
 More formally, a statistical test for heterogeneity is available.
-This Chi22, or chi-squared) test is included in the forest plots in Cochrane Reviews.
+This Chi2 (χ2, or chi-squared) test is included in the forest plots in Cochrane Reviews.
 It assesses whether observed differences in results are compatible with chance alone.
 A low P value (or a large Chi2 statistic relative to its degree of freedom) provides evidence of heterogeneity of intervention effects (variation in effect estimates beyond chance).

 MECIR Box 10.10.b Relevant expectations for conduct of intervention reviews

-C63: Assessing statistical heterogeneity (Mandatory)
+C63: Assessing statistical heterogeneity (Mandatory) |

-Assess the presence and extent of between-study variation when undertaking a meta-analysis.
+Assess the presence and extent of between-study variation when undertaking a meta-analysis. |

 The presence of heterogeneity affects the extent to which generalizable conclusions can be formed.
 It is important to identify heterogeneity in case there is sufficient information to explain it and offer new insights.
 Authors should recognize that there is much uncertainty in measures such as I2 and Tau2 when there are few studies.
-Thus, use of simple thresholds to diagnose heterogeneity should be avoided.
+Thus, use of simple thresholds to diagnose heterogeneity should be avoided. |

 Care must be taken in the interpretation of the Chi2 test, since it has low power in the (common) situation of a meta-analysis when studies have small sample size or are few in number.
 This means that while a statistically significant result may indicate a problem with heterogeneity, a non-significant result must not be taken as evidence of no heterogeneity.
 This is also why a P value of 0.10, rather than the conventional level of 0.05, is sometimes used to determine statistical significance.
 A further problem with the test, which seldom occurs in Cochrane Reviews, is that when there are many studies in a meta-analysis, the test has high power to detect a small amount of heterogeneity that may be clinically unimportant.

 Some argue that, since clinical and methodological diversity always occur in a meta-analysis, statistical heterogeneity is inevitable (Higgins et al 2003).
 Thus, the test for heterogeneity is irrelevant to the choice of analysis; heterogeneity will always exist whether or not we happen to be able to detect it using a statistical test.
 Methods have been developed for quantifying inconsistency across studies that move the focus away from testing whether heterogeneity is present to assessing its impact on the meta-analysis.
-A useful statistic for quantifying inconsistency is:
+A useful statistic for quantifying inconsistency is the I2 statistic (Higgins and Thompson 2002, Higgins et al 2003).
+This describes the percentage of the variability in effect estimates that is due to heterogeneity rather than sampling error (chance).

 Thresholds for the interpretation of the I2 statistic can be misleading, since the importance of inconsistency depends on several factors.
 A rough guide to interpretation in the context of meta-analyses of randomized trials is as follows:

-• 0% to 40%: might not be important;
+- 0% to 40%: might not be important;

-• 30% to 60%: may represent moderate heterogeneity*;
+- 30% to 60%: may represent moderate heterogeneity*;

-• 50% to 90%: may represent substantial heterogeneity*;
+- 50% to 90%: may represent substantial heterogeneity*;

-• 75% to 100%: considerable heterogeneity*.
+- 75% to 100%: considerable heterogeneity*.

 *The importance of the observed value of I2 depends on (1) magnitude and direction of effects, and (2) strength of evidence for heterogeneity (e.g. P value from the Chi2 test, or a confidence interval for I2: uncertainty in the value of I2 is substantial when the number of studies is small).